jrdnwrth/artificial-intelligence/model/creating_adjectives.md

     One more example: Diamonds.
 If I saw a diamond, and did not know it was *real*, then I may not take much note of it.
-However, if I mentally register its rarity, it will posess a very different feeling.
+However, if I mentally register its rarity, it will poses a very different feeling.

 In infancy, success and control are rarely achieved.
 So without beauty and discovery, every experience would leave a "bad taste in our mouth".
 Which would then be tied to the